StjepanBM1/OS-1/README.txt

 	If you encounter any errors file them on the
 	Github repository.

-	List of software needed to build Oklahoma :
+	List of software needed to build OS/1 :
 		*	i386-elf GNU Binutils
 		*	QEMU (or any other emulator)